postgres-ai/docs/docs/guides/administration/machine-setup.md

 ## Set up either ZFS or LVM to enable thin cloning
 ZFS is a recommended way to enable thin cloning in Database Lab.
 LVM is also available, but has certain limitations:
-- much less flexible disk space consumption and risks for a clone to be destroyed during massive operations in it,
+- much less flexible disk space consumption and risks for a clone to be destroyed during massive operations in it
-- inability to work with multiple snapshots ("time travel"), cloning always happens based on the most recent version of data.
+- inability to work with multiple snapshots ("time travel"), cloning always happens based on the most recent version of data

 <Tabs
   groupId="file-systems"